pablodecm/phd_thesis/src/104_chapter_4.md

 output category $y$ for a given input $\boldsymbol{x}$.
 The previous problem is normally referred to as *hard classification*, where the objective is to assign a category for each input observation.
-Because most problem in high-energy physics that can be cast as supervised learning, are ultimate inference problems as will be reviewed in [Section @sec:ml_hep], it is more generally more useful to consider the problem of *soft classification*, which instead amounts to estimate the class probability for each input
+Because most problem in high-energy physics that can be cast as supervised learning are ultimate inference problems as will be reviewed in [Section @sec:ml_hep], it is generally more useful to consider the problem of *soft classification*, which instead amounts to estimate the class probability for each input
 $\boldsymbol{x}$.